You may have heard (or read) someone saying: “Don’t go with Wix, their SEO sucks”. You’re not the only one:

 One thing we’d like Wix to fix is the cryptic name that image files get when you upload them in the editor (e.g. 09a0ab7~mv2.jpg/).
 This is especially interesting for those sites worried about making it in Google images.

 Wix’s SEO is absolutely fine for most website projects.
 You might not have access to the .htaccess or the sitemap, but those are very specific features that you should only touch if you really know what you are doing.
 Chances that you’ll mess up something are higher than making an improvement.
 Most of the time you’ll be struggling with keyword decisions, content, link structures, etc. These are the things that have the biggest impact.

 So…is Wix’s SEO good or bad?

 There you have it.
 Generally speaking, Wix covers all the basics (and more) of the SEO options that regular sites need.
+It’s easily enough for Wix’s target group.

 The only scenario where Wix wouldn’t be a good choice is when you are in a really competitive industry where you need all the bells and whistles.
-Wix isn’t bad, but it isn’t the best alternative here.
+While Wix isn’t bad, but it wouldn’t be the best alternative in this case.
 It’s a no-brainer: using WordPress would be smarter (even though it’s more complicated).
 Another advantage is that WordPress also supports larger sites with more complex structures (i.e. multilingual).

 > Find more information and compare Wix to its best alternatives